01 Jun UMI-Sci-Ed: Exploiting Ubiquitous Computing, Mobile Computing and the Internet of Things to promote Science Education

-UMI-Sci-Ed aimed to empower youngsters to think creatively, apply new knowledge in an effective way, become continuously competitive in a highly demanding working environment.
+UMI-Sci-Ed aimed to empower youngsters to think creatively, apply new knowledge in an effective way, and become continuously competitive in a highly demanding working environment.
 The ability to switch efficiently between different disciplines such as science disciplines depends on processing effectively the educational material based on clearly defined outcomes, expanding a broad repertoire of ICT communication, problem solving and decision-making skills, and using the collective knowledge represented in networks, based on working environments.

-To this end, communities of practice (CoPs) will be formed dynamically on the UMI-Sci-Ed platform around UMI projects implemented at schools, including representatives of all necessary stakeholders.
-In this project we aim to develop an integrated yet open training framework for upper high school students.
+To this end, Communities of Practice (CoPs) was formed dynamically on the UMI-Sci-Ed platform around UMI projects implemented at schools, including representatives of all necessary stakeholders.
+In this project we aimed to develop an integrated yet open training framework for upper high school students.

 - Novel educational services – methodology for teaching & learning UMI; learning methods combining UMI toolkits with CoPs; knowledge on the effectiveness of UMI toolkit and CoP schema; and synthesis of UMI toolkits and CoPs.

 - Career consultancy services – how career consultancy can be delivered through CoPs; the effective use of UMI technologies within CoPs; measuring the impact of interventions on student perspectives; and techniques to broaden the relevance of STEM education.

 - Supporting software tools – integrated learning environment for CoPs; open-access platform hosting educational material; personalised programmes and suites of training actions; and solutions promoting the use of UMI technologies for STEM learning for schools and surrounding communities.